b-lukaszuk/BS_wJ_eng/contents/randomness.md

 ## Problem {#sec:randomness_problem}

 Random numbers are the numbers that occur, well, at random.
 Anyway, they are quite useful for programming.
-Chances are you will use them to solve the problems in @sec:birthday_problem or @sec:logo_problem.
+Chances are you will use them to solve some problems like those in @sec:birthday_problem or @sec:logo_problem.

-But how do the computers generate them.
+But how do computers generate them.
 Surprise, they don't.
 But then how could a Julia's `Random.jl` (part of the standard library) generate one.
 Hmm, it's complicated, but the basic idea could be explained with an example.

-In a moment I will use a function that generates a random number in the range 1 to 10.
+In a moment I will use a function that generates a random number in the range of 1 to 10 (inclusive-inclusive).
 Take a moment and try to guess it.

 Ready, here we go.